analogrithems/rustored/README.md

 - Download snapshots with progress feedback
 - Restore snapshots to Postgres, Elasticsearch, or Qdrant
 - Flexible configuration via CLI flags or environment variables
-- Modular architecture with separate components for browsing and restoring
-- Automatic loading of configuration from environment variables

 ## Installation